-During the beginning of the year, we have a couple of weeks of orientation and there is also Ulpan(Hebrew language classes) almost every day in oder to give our students a "push" in Hebrew and make the landing a bit softer.
-After "chagim"(High Holidays) our schedule starts to settle into more of a routine.
+During the beginning of the year, we have a couple of weeks of orientation and there is also Ulpan(Hebrew language classes) almost every day in order to give our students a "push" in Hebrew and make the landing a bit softer.
 Here is a sample of our *weekly schedule.

 *Please note: this is our last years' schedule and therefore it is susceptible to changes based on our facutly and changes.
 This is just to give you an idea of what are schedule consists of.

 How does volunteering work?

 Once a week, we offer meaningful volunteering options in many different places around Jerusalem.
 We find it very important to give back to the people and places of our homeland, and we feel that volunteering is one of the best ways to do this.

 What are tiyulim?
 And what are they like?

 Tiyulim are fun excursions (hikes) that take place throughout the country.